 Duolingo has to be one of the best uses of the internet I have found.
-This website and app is a great way to start learning Italian.
-Through gamification techniques Duolingo teaches you Italian grammar, vocabulary and pronunciation in a fun interactive way.
+This website and app are a great way to start learning Italian.
+Through gamification techniques, Duolingo teaches you Italian grammar, vocabulary and pronunciation in a fun interactive way.
 You can learn anywhere you can access your phone making it a great way to learn the basics on the go.

 But, while Duolingo is a great way to start your Italian language journey, it has some drawbacks.
 Firstly, the app launches straight into learning the language but gives you no overview of how the classes and lessons are structured.
 This becomes especially challenging because you need to go through many lessons before you get to a point where you can construct sentences on your own.
 So, if you want to prepare for a conversation at a cafe or restaurant you need to complete lessons that may not be relevant.
 Some of the phrasing is a little clunky too.
 When you’re learning to speak in another language you don’t want to sound old fashioned or like a computer!